jjyr/jjyr.github.com/_posts/2019-12-24-Build-CKB-contract-with-Rust-part-1.markdown

 `ExceededMaximumCycles` error occurs when the script cycles exceed the max limit.
 Apparently, our lock only returns a 0.
 It not supposed to cost many cycles.

-The reason is when compiling to `riscv64imac-unknown-none-elf` target.
+The reason is as we mentined when compiling to `riscv64imac-unknown-none-elf` target.
 The compiler does not handle the entry point properly.
 If we disassemble, we find that the entry point `start` is complied as a regular function, when the function returns the `pc` jump to the `0x0` address which is the begin address of the `start` function, so the code loop and loop again until exhausted all cycles.

 To break the loop, we need to invoke the `exit` syscall in the `start` function.